People Aren’t Meant to Talk This Much

 Thus, the quantity of material being produced, and the size of the audiences subjected to it, became unalloyed goods.
 The past several years of debate over online speech affirm this state of affairs.
 First, the platforms invented metrics to encourage engagement, such as like and share counts.
 Popularity and reach, of obvious value to the platforms, became social values too.
 Even on the level of the influencer, the media personality, or the online mob, scale produced power and influence and wealth, or the fantasy thereof.

 The capacity to reach an audience some of the time became contorted into the right to reach every audience all of the time.
-The rhetoric about social media started to assume an absolute liberty always to be heard; any effort to constrain or limit users’ ability to spread ideas devolving into nothing less than censorship.
+The rhetoric about social media started to assume an absolute liberty always to be heard; any effort to constrain or limit users’ ability to spread ideas devolved into nothing less than censorship.
 But there is no reason to believe that everyone should have immediate and constant access to everyone else in the world at all times.

 My colleague Adrienne LaFrance has named the fundamental assumption, and danger, of social media megascale: “not just a very large user base, but a tremendous one, unprecedented in size.”
 Technology platforms such as Facebook assume that they deserve a user base measured in the billions of people—and then excuse their misdeeds by noting that effectively controlling such an unthinkably large population is impossible.
 But technology users, including Donald Trump and your neighbors, also assume that they can and should taste the spoils of megascale.
 The more posts, the more followers, the more likes, the more reach, the better.
 This is how bad information spreads, degrading engagement into calamity the more attention it accrues.
 This isn’t a side effect of social media’s misuse, but the expected outcome of its use.
 As the media scholar Siva Vaidhyanathan puts it, the problem with Facebook is Facebook.